 8. Choose the right place and right way to address issues and mistakes

-Remember that odd moment when your boss blamed you in a middle of a meeting in front of several people?
+Remember that odd moment when your boss blamed you in the middle of a meeting in front of several people?
 It is unpleasant for most people and humiliating, as losing face is a strong concern in Asia.
 Choose an appropriate time to speak with your domestic worker, preferably a one-to-one conversation.
 Mention to her that you want to sit down and have a chat with her.
 Have her sit in front of you and try to connect with her in a positive and kind way.
 Invite her to share her opinions too.
 Take into account that because of cultural differences, your domestic worker may feel more comfortable with a female employer.
 She is more likely to share her views if her female employer speaks to her alone first.
 Start the discussion without labelling the situation as a mistake, give clear indications on what you expect.
 When there are issues at home, think about it like your own private company that you need to manage.
 You need everything to go smoothly.
 Teamwork is the best way to find solutions to problems.

 Domestic worker Ayu loves the family she works for because “we work together and solve issues about the kids together”.